websockets/ws/doc/ws.md

 ### server.close([callback])

 Close the server and terminate all clients, calls callback when done.
+The pre-created HTTP server is not closed when `server` is in the constructing options.
+No server is closed when `noServer` is in the constructing options.

 ### server.handleUpgrade(request, socket, head, callback)